Data Protected - Czech Republic

 Conditions for direct marketing by telephone to individual subscribers (excludes automated calls)

-Under the new rules, the opt-in principle applies.
+Under new rules for direct marketing by telephone introduced by the amended Electronic Communication Act with effect from 1 July 2022, the opt-in principle applies.
 Only recipients who have stated in the public telephone directory that they wish to be contacted for marketing purposes may be directly marketed to via telephone.

 GDPR applies to the processing of telephone numbers to the extent they constitute personal data.